 Delete cells 3-29 so you can create your flashcards.

-Under Side One list front of flash card.
+Under Side One list the front of the flash card.
 Example: Capital of Michigan

-Under Side Two type in answer.
+Under Side Two type in the answer.
 Example: Lansing

 After both columns are complete go to File and Publish to the Web.